-- 1) Choose Tools > Gallery and select a theme. - 2) Select an object with a single click, then while pressing the Shift and Control keys, drag and drop the object into the document.
+- 1) Access the Gallery with any of the methods just explained and select a theme. - 2) Select an object with a single click, then while pressing the Shift and Control keys, drag and drop the object into the document.

-Inserting an object as a background
+Inserting an Image as a Background

-To insert an object as the background to a page or paragraph:
+To insert an image as the background to a page or paragraph:

-- 1) Choose Tools > Gallery and select a theme. - Select an object with a single click, right-click on the object, and choose Insert > Background > Page or > Paragraph.
+- 1) Select a theme in the Gallery. - 2) Select an object with a single click, right-click on the object, and choose Insert > Background > Page or > Paragraph.